 Balanced Growth Plan – Middle East Fork Watershed

-The Clermont Soil and Water Conservation District worked with local jurisdictions and area partners to develop a Watershed Balanced Growth Plan for the Middle East Fork, a sub-watershed of the East Fork Little Miami River Watershed.
-This planning project was funded through a grant from the Ohio Water Resources Council and the Ohio Balanced Growth Program, a statewide initiative designed to help growing communities balance development and natural resource protection through regional land use planning.
+Clermont SWCD worked with local communities to develop a Watershed Balanced Growth Plan for the Middle East Fork, a sub-watershed of the East Fork Little Miami River.
+Funded through a state grant, the initiative was designed to help growing communities balance development and natural resource protection through regional land use planning.

 A local Watershed Planning Partnership (WPP) was formed to oversee the process which resulted in a Balanced Growth Plan that identified areas best suited for development, agriculture, and conservation.
 These land uses were recommended to the communities.
 The Balanced Growth Plan is entirely voluntary for communities and individual land owners.
 A copy of the Middle East Fork Balanced Growth Plan can be downloaded here (12.9 MB)